-Day 8: Karakol - Almaty, Kazakhstan
+Day 8: Travel to Almaty

-Rise early and travel to the outskirts of town for the unforgettable Karakol Sunday Animal Market, the largest and most colourful in Central Asia.
+Rise early, travelling to the outskirts of town for the unforgettable Karakol Sunday Animal Market, the largest and most colourful in Central Asia.

-Continue onto the Kyrgyzstan/Kazakhstan border.
-Transfer across the border into Kazakhstan and onto the scenic Charyn Canyon and its Valley of the Castles, named due to the pillars and rock formations forming imposing, almost lookalike manmade structures.
-There will be an option to hike down towards the valley floor or observe the canyon rim from above.
+Transfer for 4 hours, via beautiful scenery to the Kegen border crossing to Kazakhstan.
+After border formalities, travel further to the Charyn Canyon and its Valley of the Castles, named due to the pillars and rock formations.
+You can choose to hike down towards the valley floor and climb back up again or observe the canyon rim from above.
 Your visit here will be 2 hours.